rick2x/fieldprofiler/README.md

 ## License

-This plugin is licensed under the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-See `LICENSE.txt` (if you add one) or the header comments in the Python files.
+This plugin is licensed under the GNU General Public License as published by the Free Software Foundation.